spurscho/spurs/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on VP Inc.
+I'm an iOS developer working on VP Inc.
+Welcome to my Github :)